-Listed below are all of the schools offering Medical Assistant programs in Alabama.
+Listed below are schools offering Medical Assistant programs in Alabama.
 As a rule, you should contact at least 3-5 schools during the course of your research, and ideally more.
-There are important differences between the programs in terms of cost, admissions requirements, and other characteristics, and, as with many things in life, the way to find the best Medical Assistant program for your needs is to spend some time shopping around.
+As with many things in life, the way to find the right Medical Assistant program for your needs is to spend some time shopping around.

 Medical Assistant Education in Alabama

 Ready to start your medical assisting education but not sure what this program has in store for you?
 To start, you're looking at a one-to-two year commitment.
 Diploma and certificate programs in this state tend to last about one year, but you'll need two years of study to earn an Associate's degree.
 If you're interested in pursuing optional certification through the American Association of Medical Assistants, you'll need to attend a CAAHEP or ABHES-accredited program.

 Alabama MA schools address many different learning outcomes.
 These instructors hope to create graduates that can carry out diagnostic tests, act within legal and ethical boundaries, instruct patients on basic care, perform clerical work, and provide a basic level of patient care.

 To meet these goals, you'll likely have to take classes in different areas of health care.
 Some of the core classes that may be part of your curriculum include Anatomy and Physiology, Medical Laboratory Procedures, Medical Specialty Procedures, and Patient-Centered Care.
 You won't be spending all of your time in the classroom in this degree program.
 Instead, you will likely spend quite a bit of time in local hospitals, nursing homes, and other medical facilities.
 You can shadow doctors and medical assistants to learn how to apply your training.